-If you are required to file federal Form 709, use the information on that return to determine whether you are required to file Form CT-709, Connecticut Gift Tax Return.
-The instructions in this booklet will help you determine whether you are required to file Form CT-709.
+If you are required to file federal Form 709, use the information on that return to determine whether you are required to file Form CT-709.

-If you are a resident individual you are required to file Form CT-709 if:
+If you are a resident individual, you are required to file Form CT-709 if:

-- You made a gift of real or tangible personal property located within Connecticut or made a gift of intangible property, and your amount of taxable gifts, for Connecticut gift tax purposes (the amount entered on your Form CT-709, Schedule A, Line 13) is more than \$25,000; - You are required to file federal Form 709 and you made a gift of farmland, and valued it in accordance with the provisions of Conn.
-Gen. Stat. §12-646a by completing Schedule CT-709 Farmland.
+- You made a gift of real or tangible personal property located in Connecticut or made a gift of intangible property, and your amount of Connecticut taxable gifts (the amount entered on your Form CT-709, Schedule A, Line 13) is more than \$25,000; or - You made a gift of Connecticut farmland and valued it in accordance with Conn.
+Gen. Stat. §12-646a.
+(See Schedule CT-709 Farmland.)

-If you are a nonresident individual you are required to file Form CT-709 if:
+If you are a nonresident individual, you are required to file Form CT-709 if:

-- You made a gift of real or tangible personal property located within Connecticut or made a gift of intangible property employed in carrying on any trade or business within Connecticut and your amount of taxable gifts, for Connecticut gift tax purposes (the amount entered on your Form CT-709, Schedule A, Line 13) is more than \$25,000. - You are required to file federal Form 709 and you made a gift of farmland, and valued it in accordance with the provisions of Conn.
-Gen. Stat. §12-646a by completing Schedule CT-709 Farmland.
+- You made a gift of real or tangible personal property located in Connecticut or made a gift of intangible property employed in carrying on any trade or business in Connecticut and your amount of Connecticut taxable gifts (the amount entered on your Form CT-709, Schedule A, Line 13) is more than \$25,000; or - You made a gift of Connecticut farmland and valued it in accordance with Conn.
+Gen. Stat. §12-646a.
+(See Schedule CT-709 Farmland.)